Ziggeo/ziggeo-wp-video-for-fluent-forms/readme.txt

 = 1.5 =
 * Improvement: Added additional options for video recorder
 * Improvement: Added additional options for video player
+* Fixed: The parsing of templates did not work, with the new updates you can pull your templates properly to your form.

 = 1.4 =
 * Improvement: Changed the API calls to use V2 flavor only.